5 Home Safety Tips for Seniors to Prevent Falls

 - Small tables or stools should remain out of walkways to prevent a trip or fall

-- The bed should not be too high or too low - the bed should be at a safe height
+- The bed should not bed should be at a height that allows for safe and easy transfers

 The bathroom often presents many tripping hazards for those who have limited mobility.
 In fact, the bathroom is where most at-home senior falls and injuries happen.